koushik2299/Covid-Detection-Using-Chest-Xrays/README.md

 5.Evaluation of model

-This project is done with the help of Deep Learning models such as
+This project is done with the help of **Deep Learning models** such as :

 1.Resnet